You can get off you know?

 Insanity: doing the same thing repeatedly + expecting different results.

 In last week’s mini training, Mums bravely shared about the pressure of being a Mum and that nobody tells you that having a child is scary – it is like having your heart walking around outside your body.
-If you haven’t got the training, it’s worth a listen if you feel like that too.

 Let me help you!

 In today’s blog I want to ask you to step back and I’m going to show you how you could try a different approach.
 If you want to.
 If you are happy on the hamster wheel, I’ll leave you there.

 At business school they teach you to prioritise your to do list in terms of profitability.
 Makes sense doesn’t it?
 You do the tasks which bring in the most money first because you have bills to pay.
 People forget that sometimes, especially when you give out so much free advice (and here are my freebies).

 So, let’s translate that into parenting and help you prioritise your to do list so that your day feels as if it has more meaning, is less overwhelming and is waaay more productive.

 You’re more likely to get stuff done too because overwhelm keeps you stuck and procrastination is just your fear of failing or getting it wrong.

 (note: you will get it wrong especially when you are a parent because humans are complicated like that and it is safe for us to make mistakes…in fact it’s mandatory in order to learn).

 If I asked you what mattered to you, you would tell me that your kids mean everything and how you want them to be happy.
 Write down 3 values which matter when it comes to your family. e.g these could be my 3 values love, security and health.